Number of Atmospheric Sensing Missions

 PlanetiQ represents a new model of collaboration between public and private stakeholders, one that leverages private funds to augment government systems with commercial data at a lower cost and with less technical and financial risk, in order to sustain and increase collection of the environmental data required for accurate forecasts and informed decisions.

-PlanetiQ is launching a constellation of about 20 small satellites that will provide more than 400 million observations per day for weather and space-weather forecasting, as well as climate monitoring.
+PlanetiQ is launching a constellation of approximately 20 small satellites that will provide more than 400 million observations per day for weather and space-weather forecasting, as well as climate monitoring.
 The data is generated by GPS signals interacting with the earth’s atmosphere, and being captured and analyzed by our highly-proprietary satellite-borne sensors—this is called GPS Radio Occultation (GPS-RO).
 Our GPS-RO is highly sensitive compared to other versions of RO– we are High Definition.
 GPS-RO data is already ingested by global forecast models and is among the top contributors to forecast accuracy while also the most cost effective.
 But only a sparse amount of GPS-RO data has been available to date.

 The PlanetiQ constellation will deliver more than 10 times the amount of data provided by GPS-RO satellites currently on orbit, easily making GPS-RO the most important contributor to forecast accuracy.
 The constellation will be refreshed with new satellites and sensors every few years, fostering innovation and increasing the number and type of measurements made.